ibenbouzid/SkypeforBusiness_lab_V3/README.md

 # Azure SkypeforBusiness lab V3
-Azure template for Skype for Business lab deployment with Edge server, ADFS and Freeswitch PSTN Gateway

-# Create an On-prem Skype for Business 2015 Lab ready to integrate with Cloud PBX
+Azure template for Skype for Business lab deployment with Edge server, ADFS and Freeswitch PSTN Gateway.
+It creates Create an On-prem Skype for Business 2015 deployment ready to integrate with Cloud PBX

-This template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem deployment lab, mainly for training and test purpose.
+## Virtual Lab Topology

 This version V3 focus on Skype for Business CloudPBX with On-premise PSTN Connectivity Via On-Prem deployment which includes folowing components:
 <a >
 <img src="https://raw.githubusercontent.com/ibenbouzid/SkypeforBusiness_lab_V3/master/images/SkypeLab.jpg"/>
 </a>
-- VM-SFB-AD01: Active Directory, Certificate Authority, Internal DNS
+- **VM-SFB-AD01**: Active Directory, Certificate Authority, Internal DNS
-- VM-SFB-FE01: Skype for Business Front End Standard Edition including Mediation server
+- **VM-SFB-FE01**: Skype for Business Front End Standard Edition including Mediation server
-- VM-SFB-ADFS01: Adctive Directory Federation Service server used for SSO with Azure Active Directory
+- **VM-SFB-ADFS01**: Adctive Directory Federation Service server used for SSO with Azure Active Directory
-- VM-SFB-RP01: Reverse Proxy to publish Federation service and Skype URLs, Includes Freeswitch as PSTN Gateway and X-lite to simulate PSTN calls
+- **VM-SFB-RP01**: Reverse Proxy to publish Federation service and Skype URLs, Includes Freeswitch as PSTN Gateway and X-lite to simulate PSTN calls
-- VM-SFB-EDGE01: Skype For Business EDGE Server for remote connectivity, Hybrid and Federation purpose.
+- **VM-SFB-EDGE01**: Skype For Business EDGE Server for remote connectivity, Hybrid and Federation purpose.
-- Azure DNS zone as Public DNS zone wich includes Skype records.
+- **Azure DNS** zone: as Public DNS zone wich includes Skype records.
 It is needed post deployment to redirect your DNS registrar to Azure NS

-The Azure template will create the VM's, perform the installation of domain controller, windows feature , SfB software and perform all the configuration up to the creation of users.
-Azure DSC and scrpit extentions are leveraged.
+## How to Deploy
+This Azure template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem virtual lab, mainly for training and test purpose.
+The Azure template will perform following tasks:
+- Create infrastructure resources (Network components, Loadbalencers, VM's)
+- Perform instalation of VM extensions( DSC, script) these will include "windows feature" instalation and software.
+- configuration and user creation are performed trough VM custum script extensions.

 Before starting the deployment there is some steps to follow:

-1. Create an azure storage account with a fileshare named "skype" where Skype for Business software (content of the ISO) will be accessible.
+1. (**StorageAccount**)(/README.md#Storage Account and Fileshare): Using your Azure Tenant, Create an azure storage account (Locally redundant LRS) with a fileshare named **skype** where Skype for Business software will be accessible.
-2. Create a correct folder structure where to put SfB software see below
-3. Download Skype for Business 2015 eval software and put the content of the ISO in "\skype\SfBserver2015\"
+2. Download needed software and put everything in the **Skype** fileshare
-4. Download Skype Basic or Skype 2016 eval, rename it to "setup.exe" and put it in "\skype\SfB2016\"
-5. Download Silverlight_x64.exe and Azure AD connect and put it in "\skype" folder
-6. Download 3 mandatory Windows Server 2012 updtates (KB2919355, KB2919442, KB2982006) and put them into "\Skype" folder
-7. Depending on whether Hybrid is needed or not a certificate request for public CA will be needed prior to installation (see below for guidlines)
+3. Depending on whether you want to implement Hybrid connectivity with Office365 it is needed to request public **certificate** from a public CA.(see below for guidlines)
-7. Then Click the button below to deploy
+4. Then Click the "Azure Deploy" button below.
+You need to be signed to your Azure tenant otherwise a signin request will be prompted.
-8. You will have to fill some parameters like your storage account name and the sastoken as well as some other mandatory parameters like the dns prefix of your lab.
-Please remember to use only numbers plus lower case letters for your resource group name because it is concatenated to create a storage account name which support only lower case.
-Use Western Europe instead of Uk south it doesn't support yet the types of VM's used.
+5. Fill parameters with recommended guidlines then start deployment by clicking the purshase button.(The deployment is free :) nothing to purshase except the normal VM consumption prices)

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fibenbouzid%2FSkypeforBusiness_lab_V3%2Fmaster%2Fazuredeploy.json" target="_blank">